Madras Cafe: Background

+Development

 “If I would have gone with this script to anyone else, they would have rejected it because of the kind of sensitivity the subject has.
 I don't want to name them, but three of them have already done it.
 Nobody was ready to produce the film... it's very daring of John Abraham and Viacom 18 Motion Pictures to back up this project," director Sircar told the press after the release of the film.
 John Abraham said that director Shoojit Sircar narrated the script of Madras Cafe to him in 2006 but could not get around to begin it.
 "After our last film together, we decided to get back to doing where we started off from.
 That's the story behind Madras Cafe," he said.

 Sircar stated, "The film is a work of fiction, but it is based on research into real events, it has a resemblance to actual political events, dealing with civil war and the ideology of a militant group."